benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The registrations need to define:

 * Element: The XML element wrapping the server section.
-* Type: The `type` property value of the server section.
+* Type: The `type` attribute value of the server section.
 * Base: Whether the protocol is URL-based or TCP-based,
 * Name: The commonly used name of the protocol
 * Specification: Which RFCs or document specifies the protocol, and